-Multiple Sclerosis is a disease affecting the central nervous system (the brain and spinal cord).
+Multiple Sclerosis and autoimmune disease affecting the central nervous system (the brain and spinal cord).
 The immune system attacks the protective sheath covering the nerve fibers causing a disruption the flow of communication within the brain and between the brain and the rest of the body.
 Symptoms of Multiple Sclerosis develop as a result to the damage and deterioration to the nerves affected by the interrupting in communication.

 Four disease courses have been identified in Multiple Sclerosis.
 Patients will generally follow one of the four disease courses with symptoms varying in severity.
 The four courses of Multiple Sclerosis are: